-Greg was first elected the Member of Parliament for Calgary Centre on October 21, 2019, and was re-elected in September 2021.
+Greg was first elected the Member of Parliament for Calgary Centre on October 21, 2019, and was re-elected September 20, 2021.
 His official Parliamentary website can be found at GregMcLeanMP.ca.

 Work In Parliament

-In the 43rd Parliament, Greg served as the Conservative Shadow Minister for Natural Resources & Canadian Northern Economic Development Agency (CanNor) under Conservative Leader Erin O'Toole.
-Prior to leading the Conservative Natural Resources portfolio, Greg served as the Deputy Shadow Minister for National Revenue (tax policy issues).
-Greg was previously the Vice-Chair of the Standing Committee on Natural Resources; he previously served on the Justice and Human Rights Committee.
+In the last (43rd) Parliament, Greg served as the Conservative Shadow Minister for Natural Resources & Canadian Northern Economic Development Agency (CanNor), the Deputy Shadow Minister for National Revenue (tax policy issues); was the Vice-Chair of the Standing Committee on Natural Resources; and served on the Justice and Human Rights Committee.

 Before being elected as MP for Calgary Centre in 2019, Greg worked as a financial professional for 20 years.
 His work put him in close contact with Alberta’s vital oil and gas sector and with technology start-ups, giving him a first-hand understanding of what it takes for hard-working Calgarians to invest, risk, build, and succeed.
 It’s the entrepreneurial spirit that drives our province and helps make our city great.
 Greg works hard to use his financial background to bring on-the-ground expertise in finance, business and resource development to Parliament.
 As a new MP, Greg has spent time working with his colleagues refining policy on resource development, including the significant strides the industry has taken toward sustainable development, and the many reasons that Canadians should prefer Canadian oil over environmentally and ethically inferior imports.